MicrosoftDocs/Hololens/hololens/holographic-store-apps.md

 > [!NOTE]
 > The “Microsoft OneDrive” is the PWA app where as “OneDrive” is the older UWP.

-1. You'll then be able to see your OneDrvie files.
+1. You'll then be able to see your OneDrive files.

     ![OneDrive PWA](images/office-pwa-6.jpg)